How to Configure Windows Kiosk Using Microsoft Intune | Windows 10 / 11

 Intune Device Configuration Profiles | Kiosk mode Windows 10

-• In the Basics page, enter a name for Device configuration profile name and click on Next
+On the Basics page, enter a name for the Device configuration profile and click Next

-• In the Configuration Settings page, select the following settings.
+• On the Configuration Settings page, select the following settings for Single app Kiosk setup.

 • Microsoft Edge Kiosk mode type:

-• Digital / Interactive signage (InPrivate) – The link provided above in Edge Kiosk URL will open in full screen.
-User can navigate through that website only.
+• Digital / Interactive signage (InPrivate) – The link provided above in the Edge Kiosk URL will open in full screen.
+The user can navigate through that website only.
 We have selected this setting for demonstration.

 • Public Browsing (InPrivate) – The link provided above will open by default.
-However user can open another website in same or a new tab.
+However user can open another website in the same tab or a new tab.

-• Specify Maintenance windows for App Restart – Select Required if you want to limit application upgrade during specific time.
-Provide the maintenance window start time and schedule recurrence in next options.
+• Specify Maintenance windows for App Restart – Select Required if you want to limit application upgrades during a specific time.
+Provide the maintenance window start time and schedule recurrence in the next options.

-• Review the settings and click on Next to move to Assignment page.
+• Review the settings and click on Next to move to the Assignment page.

-• In the Assignments page, select the Azure AD group on which you want to apply the policy.
+• On the Assignments page, select the Azure AD group on which you want to apply the policy.
 Click on Next.

-We have applied the policy on AAD group “Kiosk Computers – Edge browse” and our test device was added in this AAD group.
+We have applied the policy on the AAD group “Kiosk Computers – Edge browser,” and our test device was added to this AAD group.

 Intune kiosk profile assignment